Shivkasat/Shivkasat/README.md

-- 👋 Hi, I’m @Shivkasat
+- 👋 Hi, I’m @Shivgasat
-- 👀 I’m interested in Data Science
+- 👀 I’m interested in Science
-- 🌱 I’m currently learning python
+- 🌱  currently favrarite snake python
-- 💞️ I’m looking to collaborate with peoples for learning new things
+- 💞️ I’m looking to collaborate with peoples nagpur tour
-- 📫 How to reach me shivkasat477@gmail.com
+- 📫 How to reach me shivkadsat477@gmail.com

 <!---
 Shivkasat/Shivkasat is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.